John Tull

 Lecturer in Business Management

 Dr. John Tull joined University of Greenwich following a two-year fulltime postdoctoral fellowship at Royal Holloway, University of London where he conducted extensive research for the ESRC-funded study of NATO member organisational learning/adaptation.
 He continues to collaborate with that project to co-author its interdisciplinary publications while providing module leadership, tutoring and teaching/dissertation support to students at final-year UG and PG level in the Business School.
+He has delivered guest PhD programme lectures at Kings College London and Manchester University.

-John has conducted nine invited ‘impact’ events since mid-2024 where he has co-presented detailed findings from the military learning project in Portugal, Estonia, Germany, Slovakia and the UK, plus a briefing for the relevant unit of the US Army.
-These events have enabled military units and military academies to adopt recommendations from the study findings and invite further collaboration.
+John has conducted ten invited ‘impact’ events since mid-2024 where he has co-presented detailed findings from the military learning project in Portugal, Estonia, the Netherlands, Germany, Slovakia and the UK, plus a briefing for the relevant unit of the US Army.
+These impact events have enabled military units and military academies to adopt recommendations from the study findings and invite further collaboration.
 These activities and the pipeline of publications have wider relevance for public management leadership communities in ‘high reliability’ organisational (HRO) contexts as well, a promising opportunity for future research and knowledge exchange collaborations.

 John comes to academia with extensive experience in international business management in high-tech across Asia, including 7 years in regional C-level executive roles such as Chief Marketing Officer, China & Asia Pacific, Alcatel-Lucent Inc. 2005-2007.
 From 2009, he transferred those experiences and skills to spend over a decade working/researching in international development as Global Director, Acting Programme Director, Senior Business Consultant, grant writer, researcher, and trainer-of-trainers in Sub-Saharan Africa, Asia and Latin America (spanning entrepreneurship development, PPP alliances, food and export commodity value chain sustainability, mobile ICT business services).